What is the menopause?

 - problems with memory and concentration

 It's worth talking to a GP if you have menopausal symptoms that are troubling you or if you're experiencing symptoms of the menopause before 45 years of age.
 They can usually confirm whether you're menopausal based on your symptoms, but a blood test to measure your hormone levels may be carried out if you're under 45.
+Your GP will be able to discuss treatment options with you.

 Useful links: